alee182/Backpacking-Gear-Rec/README.md

 Backpacking Gear Recommender is a .NET application that helps users discover and compare backpacking gear — backpacks, tents, and sleeping bags — sourced from a  JSON database.
 Users can filter gear by type, sort results by price, weight, or rating, and get personalized recommendations powered by an LLM.
 The project is structured around core OOP principles (inheritance, interfaces, polymorphism) and implements Singleton, Factory Method, and Strategy design patterns.

+Important Constraints:

+The `src` folder is divided into two subdirectories: **Core** and **GearRecApp**.
+Core contains all backend business logic and corresponds to the UML diagram, with the exception of `LLMService` and `MainPage`, which live in GearRecApp due to their direct ties to the UI.
+GearRecApp holds all frontend files and dependencies.
+Because of MAUI's required project conventions, the folder structure inside GearRecApp cannot be reorganized.the only files relevant to the rubric from the GearRecApp folder are `MainPage.xaml.cs` and `LLMService.cs`.
+Additionally, only the backend-related methods of `MainPage.xaml.cs` are reflected in the UML diagram.

+A Gemini API Key and some dependencies are required to run this project.
+It can take up to 30 minutes to obtain a Gemini API key as well as install all dependencies.
+I talked to Professor thayer about these concerns and said proof of compilation can be demonstrated at showcase.

 ---